 The Wales National Roman Legion Museum explores the history and legacy of the Roman Empire’s furthest outpost – Wales.

-Even the location of the Wales National Roman Legion Museum – on the site of a first century Roman fortress – is significant.
+The Wales National Roman Legion Museum lies inside the walls of what remains of a first century Roman fortress.
 The ruins of this fort are located nearby at Prysg Field – they are the only remains of a Roman Legionary barracks on view anywhere in Europe.
 The museum also includes a recreation of what these Roman barracks would have looked like and contains many artefacts from the period of Isca Augusta of Legio II Augusta, from Roman currency to uniforms.

 Also located within the museum complex are the remains of the impressive Roman baths, which formed part of the legionary barracks.
 The ruins of the bathhouse are now housed within a protective modern structure and include reconstructions of the baths as well as a detailed model of their original design.